rse-ops/flux-hpc/README.md

 The builds are done via [this workflow](.github/workflows/build-matrices.yaml) that uses [uptodate](https://github.com/vsoch/uptodate) on changed files.

-## Containers

-The following automated builds are provided:

- - [lammps](lammps): A demo container with lammps that can be used for a MiniCluster or on its own
- - [pokemon](pokemon): A demo container with the Flux RESTFul API installed and `pokemon --catch`!
+Automated builds for each subdirectory is provided, and these examples are intending to be ported to be run with the Flux Operator.

 ## Flux Operator